va loan network white logo

 • Targets families earning 60% or less of the area median family income (AMFI).

-• Focused on empowering low-income Texans, including veterans.
+• Focused on empowering low-income Texans, including Veterans.

 Texas Veterans Land Board (VLB) Veterans Housing Assistance Program

-The VLB Veterans Housing Assistance Program offers competitive low-interest loans to Texas veterans for purchasing homes.
+The VLB Veterans Housing Assistance Program offers competitive low-interest loans to Texas Veterans for purchasing homes.
 The program also provides opportunities to combine benefits with VA loans, reducing costs and offering favorable terms.
-It ensures veterans and their families can achieve stable homeownership.
+It ensures Veterans and their families can achieve stable homeownership.

 • Competitive interest rates lower than conventional loans.